Analysis | The Senate is either unusually imbalanced or just as imbalanced as always

 But, oddly, that doesn’t mean the ratio as it stands is unusually out of whack.

 We can plot the growth of each state’s population since the first census by looking at the number of residents represented by each senator.
 (This is admittedly a kludge, given that senators each represent the whole state.
-But the math for what follows is the same regardless of whether or not we divvy up the population by senator.)
+But the math for what follows is the same regardless of whether we divvy up the population by senator.)
 California’s explosive growth is obvious, with Texas and Florida trailing behind.
 Growth in New York, once the country’s largest state, has mostly stalled out.

 You can see that we’ve highlighted both California and Rhode Island, the states in Manchin’s example.
 In 1920, California had less than six times as many people as Rhode Island.
-Now, it has re than 37 times as many.
+Now, it has more than 37 times as many.

 As stated above, though, Rhode Island isn’t the least populous state.
 (It never has been.
 No state has been the country’s least populous for a longer period than Nevada, which was the least populous from its joining the Union until Alaska became a state nearly a century later.
 It’s now the 32nd largest.)
 That honor goes to Wyoming, where the ratio of residents to senator is 1/67th the ratio in California.
 In other words, for each resident Sen. Cynthia M. Lummis (R-Wyo.) represents, Sen. Dianne Feinstein (D-Calif.) represents 67.